tweag/python-monorepo-example/content/blog/2021-04-15-arrows-through-a-different-lens.md

 Using Arrows does not stop us from taking advantage of the Haskell ecosystem.
 In particular, optics interact very naturally with Arrows, both in their classical and profunctor formulations.
-For the moment the ecosystem is still lacking a standard library for Profunctor optics, but this is not a show stopper — the `lens` library itself has most the tools we need.
+For the moment, the ecosystem is still lacking a standard library for Profunctor optics, but this is not a show stopper — the `lens` library itself has most of the tools we need.
 So the next time you are trying out [Funflow][funflow] or [Porcupine][porcupine], don't shy away from using `lens`!

 [funflow]: ./2018-04-25-funflow.html